ararslan/llvm.vim/README.md

 ## Disclaimer and License

-This project is _not_ affiliated with LLVM, it is merely a repackaging of code from the LLVM source tree, which is licensed under UIUC/NCSA, copyright the LLVM developers.
+This project is _not_ affiliated with LLVM, it is merely a repackaging of code from the LLVM source tree.
-A copy of the UIUC/NCSA license is included in the LICENSE file.
+A copy of LLVM's license, which applies only to the contents of the `main` branch, is included in the LICENSE file on this branch.
-The only code here which is not part of LLVM is the update script and the Travis configuration.
+The file is not on the `main` branch directly as that would interfere with how the contents are synced from upstream.
-Those are licensed under the 2-Clause BSD License, which appears at the top of the update script.
+The only code here which is not part of LLVM is the GitHub Action, which is placed into the public domain.